inrupt/solid-client-authn-js/README.md

 # Solid Auth Fetcher

-A client tool to login and make authenticated requests to Solid compliant servers.
+A client tool for logging into Solid Pods, and for making authenticated (if necessary) requests to data in Pods.

 ## Installation